2023 U.S. Figure Skating Championships: Four Continents Championships

-The 2023 Four Continents Championships will be held from February 7–12, 2023 in Colorado Springs, Colorado in the United States.
-Teams will be selected using the Athlete Selection criteria.
+The 2023 Four Continents Championships were held from February 7–12, 2023 in Colorado Springs, Colorado in the United States.
+Teams were selected using the Athlete Selection criteria.

 World Junior Championships

-Commonly referred to as "Junior Worlds", the 2023 World Junior Championships will be held from February 27 – March 5, 2023, in Calgary, Canada.
-Teams will be selected using the Athlete Selection Criteria.
+Commonly referred to as "Junior Worlds", the 2023 World Junior Championships were held from February 27 – March 5, 2023, in Calgary, Canada.
+Teams were selected using the Athlete Selection Criteria.

 World Championships

-The 2023 World Championships will be held from March 20–26 in Saitama, Japan.
+The 2023 World Championships were held from March 20–26 in Saitama, Japan.
 Teams were selected using the Athlete Selection criteria.